FlemmeFacile/khanty_audio/README.md

 # Transfer Learning for Khanty language TTS Using Pseudo-Phoneme Representations

 ## 1. Working Title
-Transfer Learning for Low-Resource Khanty language TTS Using Pseudo-Phoneme Representations
+Transfer Learning for Khanty language TTS Using Pseudo-Phoneme Representations

 This project aims to implement the approach from the paper [Transfer Learning Framework for Low-Resource Text-to-Speech using a Large-Scale Unlabeled Speech Corpus].
 We plan to train a model on Finnish and/or Hungarian audio, followed by fine-tuning on our Khanty data.
 We have 80 minutes of Khanty audio, which according to the paper, should be sufficient.
 The use of pseudo-phonemes is a key part of the method.